Ticketing Ts & Cs

 The Gallery may refuse entry to latecomers or require latecomers to wait until a suitable time to be admitted.

-Tickets for the temporary exhibition are only valid for entry once; no re-admission allowed.
+Tickets are only valid for entry once; no re-admission allowed.

 The Gallery reserves the right to alter the advertised arrangements for any exhibition, cancel any exhibition time slot and/or close the exhibition without notice.
 In any such event, the Gallery’s maximum liability to you shall not exceed the total amount you paid for your ticket(s).